ccjensen/wedding/source/whos-who/index.markdown

       ["Current location", "Vestby, Norway"],
-      ["Favorite Drink", "Wine: a glass of Italian red Barolo or Ripasso and on lazy, warm summer days rosé from Provence or a glass of sparkling"], ["Favorite past times", "Theatre visits, jazz music, gardening and should be golf BUT at the moment the golf bag is collecting dust."], ["About", "Joan is a single parent for two great yet very different brothers.
-She currently works for VPS, the only central securities depository in Norway, where she primarily helps develop international data exchange standards used by a lot of the European countries.
-Perks of her job include frequent flyer miles and relaxing at the company’s French apartment."]
+      ["Favorite Drink", "Wine: a glass of Italian red Barolo or Ripasso and on lazy, warm summer days rosé from Provence or a glass of sparkling"], ["Favorite past times", "Theatre visits, jazz music, gardening and should be golf BUT at the moment the golf bag is collecting dust."], ["About", "Joan is a single parent for two great yet very different brothers, and loves visiting them in their respective countries, in London and California.
+She currently works for VPS, the only central Securities Depository in Norway, involved in business development primarily in international data exchange standards used worldwide.
+Perks of her job include frequent flyer miles and relaxing at the company's French apartment."]
 	]
   - [
       ["Photo", "jennifer.jpg"],